 On the second day, 45 min; on the third day, one hour, then one and a half, and gradually your voice and body get going again.

-Then you can/could benefit from the time where you can practise without running to the next rehearsal
+Then you can/could benefit from the time when you can practise without running to the next rehearsal.

 You have time to dedicate to technical questions:

 Trills (whole tone and half tone trills): start with alternating tones, i.e. eighth notes, triplets, sixteenth notes, and then trill.
 A trill means fixing the larynx on a rather „firm“ breath contact.
 When it works, it’s a somewhat „freaky“ feeling.
-You have to try it until it works, just like you did as a child when practising the rolled Rrrrrrrr, or riding a bicycle: eventually, it will work.
+You have to try it until it works, just like you did as a child when practising the rolled Rrrrrrrr: keep trying; eventually, it will work.

-Messa di voce: crescendo and decrescendo – remember: forte needs the lightest support, pianissimo the most.
+Messa di voce: crescendo and decrescendo – remember: pianissimo needs more support than forte.